Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy is a common form of psychotherapy that can effectively treat many mental health concerns including anxiety, depression, trauma, and more.

-Cognitive Behavioral Therapy can help treat the following conditions:
+Cognitive behavioral therapy can help treat the following conditions

 • Depression